VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-19. To see the Test Report for the finished Test Run click the link in the terminal or executed command via terminal:
+19. To see the Test Report for the finished Test Run click the link in the terminal or executed the command via the terminal:
 \<Your_Playwright_Project_Name> npx playwright show-report

 Test Report is saved at /'playwright-report'